 What are your favorite apps for post-processing?

 Post processing is simple enough.
-I use VSCO Cam for the major edits, although currently after editing I’m refraining from using a filter.
+I use the VSCO photo editing tools, although currently after editing I’m refraining from using a filter.

 Secondly, but just as important, is Snapseed which I use almost solely for the “selective adjust tool.”
 No other mobile app I have found gives you as much easy control over such a small fraction of the image.
 That tool in Snapseed alone is a game changer for sure.